niketanpansare/incubator-systemml/docs/devdocs/DeepLearning.md

 The additional required argument for max_pool/avg_pool functions is:
 * pool_size=[height_pool, width_pool]

+The results of these functions are consistent with Nvidia's CuDNN library.

 ### Border mode:
 * To perform valid padding, use `padding = (input_shape-filter_shape)*(stride-1)/ 2`.
 (Hint: for stride length of 1, `padding = [0, 0]` performs valid padding).